Custom containers

 or pip

-isn’t set up properly, we provide an add_python
+set up properly, you

-argument
+argument to

-that installs a reproducible,
+install a reproducible,

 standalone build of